 Good Web Design Is Consistent, Not Monotonous

 Using a consistent style across a website’s pages gives the user a predictable experience.
 That’s a good thing!
-It helps then understand where to look for information and, overall, just makes it easier to navigate the site.
+It helps them understand where to look for information and, overall, makes it easier to navigate the site.

 However, it’s important to balance consistency with an artistic touch.
 In web design, artistic pops could be photos, videos, call-out boxes, and so forth.
 A good web designer will know how, where, and when to use these types of elements.

 RELATED POST: Avoid These Common Web Design Mistakes